Sally Frank: Sex discrimination lawsuit

 While angry, Frank did not decide to sue until she took a summer job at the ACLU of New Jersey and the executive director explained that she could sue based on the fact that the clubs are public accommodations.
 When she returned her junior year, she registered to bicker again knowing it would make her case stronger if she had been rejected after multiple attempts.
 She was refused appointments.
 The clubs' presidents said "their primary responsibility is toward sophomore males" and Frank's presence "might disrupt the process, noting that last year club members complained [to him] after Frank bickered."

 After being denied twice, she went to the Rutger's Women's Rights Litigation Clinic for support.
 In February 1979, Taub took on the case, and filed a lawsuit against all three male-only clubs and the university, each of which insisted that the clubs were exempt from anti-discrimination law because they were private, non-university institutions.
 Taub's argued the opposite, that their integrated nature with the university meant they were covered under the same laws.

-In the first of many loses, the N.J.
+In the first of many losses, the N.J.
 Division on Civil Rights ruled that the clubs were private in June 1979.
 Later the same year, Frank filed a complaint with the U.S. Department of Health and Human Services stating that the university endorsed a discriminatory policy by providing security and maintenance for the eating clubs.
 The department began an investigation but dismissed the case in April 1980.
 Despite this loss, the N.J.
 Division on Civil rights agreed to re-hear the case.
 Throughout this legal fight, Frank continued to complete her final undergraduate years at Princeton.
 During the rest of her time there she endured verbal and physical harassment, including frequently receiving obscene phone calls from Cottage members.
 Even after her graduation the eating clubs continued to vilify her.

 The eating club lawyers seemed to enjoy displaying their blatant sexism.
 Frank recalled the Tiger Inn lawyer wearing Playboy bunny suspenders to a settlement conference.

 Frank went on to earn her Juris Doctor degree from New York University School of Law and became her own co-counsel in the ongoing suit.
 Frank described working alongside Taub and learning from her, "Nadine was a role model and an incredible feminist [...]
 She was a strategic thinker and a sharp litigator, and working with someone of that depth and commitment was a remarkable experience.
 She taught me how to be a lawyer."